The Four Days of Naples (film)

-The Four Days of Naples (Le quattro giornate di Napoli) is a 1962 Italian film, directed by Nanni Loy and set during the uprising which gives its name.
+The Four Days of Naples (Le quattro giornate di Napoli) is a 1962 Italian film, directed by Nanni Loy and set during the uprising (28 September 1943 to 1 October 1943) which gives its name.
 It stars Regina Bianchi, Aldo Giuffrè, Lea Massari, Jean Sorel, Franco Sportelli, Charles Belmont, Gian Maria Volonté and Frank Wolff.

-The film won the Nastro d'Argento for Best Director, and was nominated for an Academy Award for Best Foreign Language Film and Writing Original Screenplay, and a BAFTA Award for Best Film.
+The film won the Nastro d'Argento for Best Director, and was nominated for the Academy Awards for Best Foreign Language Film and Best Original Screenplay, and a BAFTA Award for Best Film.
 At the 3rd Moscow International Film Festival in 1963, the film was awarded with the FIPRESCI Prize.

 Plot

 Following the truce between Italy and the Allies in World War II, German forces occupy Naples and begin to shoot resisters, demolish port facilities and round up young men to be transported to Germany as forced labour.
-The city's population, aware that Allied forces are close and determined to disrupt the deportations, revolt against the Germans, despite their limited arms and organization.
-After four days, Germans forces retreat from the city just before Allied troops arrive by advancing from the Salerno beachhead.
+The city's population, aware that Allied forces are close and determined to disrupt the deportations, revolt against the Germans following the public execution of an Italian sailor.
+This sparks a spontaneous insurrection among the Neapolitans who despite their limited arms and organization, forced the German forces to retreat from the city just before Allied troops arrive by advancing from the Salerno beachhead.